-Applications lodged after the closing date may be accepted for assessment in cases where the delay in submission is due to exceptional and unanticipated circumstances.
+Applications lodged after the advertised closing date may be accepted for assessment in cases where the delay in submission is due to exceptional and unanticipated circumstances.
 The decision to accept late applications will be at the discretion of the Director, Regional and Community Participation Section in the Ministry for the Arts.

-Support material
+7.2 Support material

-All applicants should ensure the following support material is attached to their application:
+Applicants should ensure the following support material is attached to their application: